Every day, roughly 80% of all market trades are made by computers.

 And advisors are picky.
 Since it can take more time to manage small investors than large investors, many wealth managers have investment minimums in the range of hundreds of thousands of dollars.

-But AI has leveled the playing field.
+But Artificial Intelligence has leveled the playing field.

 Today, robo-advisors like Wealthfront and Betterment are bringing wealth management to the masses.
 Via an app, clients answer a series of initial questions about risk tolerances, investment goals, and retirement aims, and then algorithms take over.